richwynmorris/LS180/sql_revision_notes.md

     ```

 - **Create and remove foreign key constraints from a column.**
+- What are differences between **column constraints** and **table constraints**?

+    Column constraints are only concerned with data specifically attributed to a single column.
+Table constraints are used when the constraint uses 2 or more columns from the table to

 - How do you add a foreign key when creating a table?

     ```sql